coreinfrastructure/best-practices-badge/CONTRIBUTING.md

    Note that the automated test suite includes a number of specific checks on the criteria.yml file.
 10. *fasterer* - report on Ruby constructs with poor performance
-11. *eslint* - Perform code style check on Javascript using eslint
+11. *eslint* - Perform code style check on JavaScript using eslint
 12. *test* - run the automated test suite

 Running "rake test" (the automated test suite) will show